edgeworx/docs/content/en/docs/apps/demo-apps/heart-rate.md

 #### Requirements

-- A Edgeworx Cloud Account
+- An Edgeworx Cloud Account
-- Any edge node (or a virtual node)
+- One or more nodes

 {{<info>}} Although this [application](/docs/more/terminology#application) works best with two nodes, you can deploy it with only one node and run all [microservices](/docs/apps/microservices) on the same device.
 The YAML will automatically detect if you have